wilsonliaows/docs/product-updates.md

 Our engineers are hard at work daily to make Workato better!
 View the latest updates to our platform below.

+## Oct 16 - Oct 25 2018

+### Platform enhancements

+- **Audit log replication**

+  **What's new:** [Audit log replication](/job-history-replication.md) can now be done with a Sumo Logic HTTP Source.
+Admin events such as user login/logout, recipe start/stop, connections made/disconnected are enabled as events that can be logged.

+### Connector enhancements

+- **New adapter: Anaplan**

+  **What's new:** The Anaplan adapter is now released in beta.
+Anaplan is a cloud-based business planning and performance management platform, used by many enterprises.
+With this connector, you can download/upload files and import/export data in Anaplan.

+- **Salesforce: Search records in bulk using SOQL (Batch)**

+  **What's new:** Related objects can now be used in searches with the Search records in bulk using SOQL (Batch) action.
+Simply select the related join objects wanted.
+Then, select the fields you're interested in using in the recipe via the Fields input field.

 ## Oct 06 - Oct 15 2018

 ### Connector enhancements